Estimated reading time: 4 minutes

-- Being very lethargic especially when the pollen count is high
+- Being very sluggish, especially when the pollen count is high

-Whilst there is a hood chance these symptoms are most likely to be related to pollen allergy especially in the summer, it is advisable to see a vet. }’ease be advised that these could also be signs of other problems.
-It is a good idea to get your vet t to rule these out before treating your pet for allergies
+Whilst there is a good chance these symptoms are most likely related to pollen allergy, especially in the summer, it is advisable to see a vet.
+Please be advised that these could also be signs of other problems.
+It is a good idea to get your vet t to rule these out before treating your pet for allergies.

-The biggest problem is finding out what allergies your pet is suffering from as some may suffer multiple allergies.
-One thing that your vet might try is a food-elimination trial the same as humans.
-For example, we eventually worked out that Roxy is allergic to grains and some E numbers.
-As a result, we have to make sure it is good quality grain-free food.
-Roxy also has an intolerance to Tap Water although filter tap water is fine.
+The biggest problem is finding out what allergies your pet suffers from, as some may suffer multiple allergies.
+One thing that your vet might try is a food-elimination trial, the same as humans.
+For example, we eventually discovered that Roxy is allergic to grains and some E numbers.
+As a result, we have to ensure good quality grain-free food.
+Roxy also has an intolerance to Tap Water, although filter tap water is fine.

 What is causing your pet’s allergies?

 There is a chance that you may be able to work out which plants and what kind of pollen is causing your problems.
-If this is the case, then in some cases you can avoid them so that your dog is happier.
-It might be your dog is allergic to tree pollen so the best thing to do is avoid any wooded areas whilst the tree pollen is high
+If this is the case, then in some cases, you can avoid them so that your dog is happier.
+Your dog might be allergic to tree pollen, so the best thing to do is avoid any wooded areas whilst the tree pollen is high.

-If you can work out when your dog is affected the most then this can help as it may link to pollen that is high at that time of the year.
+If you can work out when your dog is affected the most, this can help as it may link to high pollen at that time of the year.
 Roxy is worst around March and April when tree pollen is out.

-Please keep in mind that this is just an approximate guide and can vary from area to area
+Please remember that this is an approximate guide and can vary from area to area.

 - The first thing to do is to check the pollen count every day so you can plan

-- If you know what pollen your dog is affected by the most then try and avoid them if possible.
-For example, if it is tree pollen then avoid wooded areas
+- If you know what pollen your dog is affected by the most, try to avoid them if possible.
+For example, if it is tree pollen, then avoid wooded areas.

-- As with most summer walks the best thing to do is walk the early in the morning, late afternoon and after sunset as not only will it be cooler for your dog but the pollen count is often lower
+- As with most summer walks, the best thing to do is walk early in the morning, late afternoon, and after sunset, as not only will it be cooler for your dog, but the pollen count is often lower.

-- When walking in a grass area try and keep the dog under control and on a lead.
-Dogs love to roll in the grass and if your dog has grass allergies then can cause days of itchiness and misery from all the grass seeds and pollen now in the fur
+- When walking in a grass area, keep the dog under control and on a lead.
+Dogs love to roll in the grass, and if your dog has grass allergies, it can cause days of itchiness and misery from all the grass seeds and pollen in the fur.

-- As in the winter when getting rod of rock salt it is a good idea to wipe paws after every walk and ybe just dipping them in water to help remove the pollen etc picked up on their walk
+- As in the winter, when getting rid of rock salt, it is a good idea to wipe paws after every walk and dip them in water to help remove the pollen etc., picked up on their walk.

-- It is important to brush your dogs’ coat every day as it can help remove the pollen that is their fur.
-Talk to a groomer about the best way to trim coats Keep up with the grooming.
-A good daily brushing might help to remove any pollen that is clinging to their fur.
+- Brushing your dogs’ coats daily is important as it can help remove the pollen that is their fur.
+Talk to a groomer about the best way to trim coats.
+Keep up with the grooming.
+An excellent daily brushing might help remove any pollen clinging to their fur.